- The history of ERP systems is normally misrepresented by those with software to services to sell.

 For the past three years, SAP has been telling a wide variety of lies about S/4HANA in order to…you guessed it, get companies to redirect even more money into ERP, even though companies that do this will have little hope of getting this investment back.
 S/4HANA is an amazingly brazen example of how many ERP vendors harvest their accounts in that SAP’s demand that customers pay for what is merely an upgrade to ECC and should be covered by SAP’s 22%+ yearly software support fee. (we covered this topic in the article Why S/4HANA Should be Free).
 SAP does not worry about their claims about R/2, R/3 and ECC not coming true, they have simply pushed the claims forward to S/4HANA.

 For example, SAP has stated that running MRP and end of period close is really horribly problematic in ECC, and therefore companies should move to S/4HANA.
-However, curiously, when SAP was selling companies on moving to ECC, they did not at time point out how horribly ECC was in these two processes.
+However, curiously, when SAP was selling companies on moving to ECC, they did not, at the time, point out how horribly ECC was in these two processes.

 Statements made by both SAP and other ERP vendors win our Golden Pinocchio award.
 The intent is to make it seem as if everything the ERP vendors offers is “naturally integrated,” and that other vendor that connects to their ERP do not also use adapters.